JSB2010/virus-total-scanner-app/SECURITY.md

 ## 🔒 Reporting Security Vulnerabilities

-We take the security of Sentinel Guard seriously.
+We take the security of DropSentinel seriously.
 If you discover a security vulnerability, please follow these guidelines:

 ### ⚠️ Please DO NOT:
 - Open a public GitHub issue for security vulnerabilities